 The diet of the Turks consists of a heavy bread, olives, cheese from sheep or cows milk, onions, molasses from grapes, fresh fruits, vegetables, and nuts.
 Meats such as fish, wild game, or poultry are only eaten once a week.
 Wealthier peasants may also eat lamb and beef, but Islam prohibits them from eating pork.

 Relaxation is of the utmost importance to the Turk.
 Coffee houses are places where men meet to visit and talk politics or business.
 In general, the Turks are courteous, gentle people who readily show hospitality to strangers.
 They are also very patriotic and have a deep sense of nationalistic pride and love for their country.

 The Turks of Turkey are predominantly nominally Sunni Muslim, believing in one god (Allah), and an eternal heaven and hell.
-However, they also have many ethnic beliefs and superstitions as well.
+However, they also have many ethnic beliefsas well.
 For example, they believe that men have the power to curse others by giving them the "evil eye."
 They believe that one is protected against such a curse by wearing blue beads, which the evil eye cannot face.
 Another way to avoid this cursing glare is to spit in a fire and pray to Allah.
 They also believe that if a woman puts fish oil around a door and a man walks through it, he will love her for the rest of his life.

 One of the unique characteristics of Turkey is that they are a country where Muslims sometimes go and pray in churches and synagogues on special occasions.
 Judaism and Christianity and their prophets are generally respected by Turks.
 There might be extremes, as also seen in other religions, but it is generally not approved by the Turkish majority.